VonHeikemen/devlog/content/web-development/learn-fp/applicative-functors.md

 Back to our definition.
 Normally if you have a function and a value you would be able to apply the function using this syntax: `some_function(some_value)`.
 That doesn't work if both are inside another structure.
 To "fix" this, applicatives have a method called `ap` (short for apply) which takes care of unwrapping each functor and applying the function to the value.

 At this point I would love to show an example of a built-in data type that follows the rules of applicatives but I don't know of any.
-But do not fear, let's take this as an oportunity to do something else.
+But do not fear, let's take this as an opportunity to do something else.

 ## Building an Applicative from scratch